Recent Advances of Continual Learning in Computer Vision: An Overview: Continual Learning Methods

+More recently, as an extension of \cite{yang2023neural} yet in the online continual learning area, Seo et al. \cite{seo2024learning} proposed a method named EARL.
+Specifically, in EARL, during the learning process of a new task, the stored data instances, as well as the preparatory data instances generated leveraging hard transform from those stored data instances, are both utilized.
+Particularly, according to the authors, the utilization of the preparatory data instances can avoid biased predictions towards the previous tasks.
+In image semantic segmentation, Wu et al. \cite{wu2019ace} proposed to store feature statistics of previous images to help train the image generator.
+The trained image generator is then used to align the style of previous and new coming images by matching their first and second-order feature statistics.

-\subsubsection{Combination of generative replay and parameter isolation based methods}
+\subsubsection{Combination of Generative Replay and Parameter Isolation Based Methods}

 A few other methods \cite{ostapenko2019learning, rao2019continual} explore the combination of generative replay and parameter isolation based methods for image classification.
-Ostapenko et al. \cite{ostapenko2019learning} combined the HAT method \cite{serra2018overcoming} with the generative replay based method using a modified AC-GAN \cite{odena2017conditional} architecture.
+Ostapenko et al. \cite{ostapenko2019learning} combined the HAT method \cite{serra2018overcoming} with the generative replay based method using a modified auxiliary classifier GAN \cite{odena2017conditional} architecture.
 Rao et al. \cite{rao2019continual} proposed a new problem setup called unsupervised continual learning, in which information including task labels, task boundaries, and class labels are unknown.
 To solve this problem, they proposed a Continual Unsupervised Representation Learning (CURL) framework, which can expand itself dynamically to learn new concepts.
-Besides, CURL also involves the mixture generative replay (MGR) as an extension of DGR \cite{shin2017continual} to conduct unsupervised learning without forgetting.
+Besides, CURL also involves the mixture generative replay as an extension of DGR \cite{shin2017continual} to conduct unsupervised learning without forgetting.
+More recently, Zhou et al. \cite{zhou2024expandable} further proposed a pre-trained-model-based continual learning method called EASE.
+Specifically, in their method, for each new task, a task-specific adapter is first trained to formulate a task-specific feature subspace.
+After that, with the prototypes of the previous tasks synthesized and the prototype of the current task extracted, a subspace ensemble process is then performed to build the full classifier across all tasks.